 (d) store your product selections to the shopping basket;

-(e) collect statistical information about how our visitors use the website(s) so that we can improve the website(s) and learn which parts are most popular to visitors.
+(e) collect statistical information about how our visitors use the website(s) so that we can improve the website(s) and learn which parts are most popular to visitors, and

-Some of the cookies used by Emap websites are set by us, and some are set by third parties who are delivering services on our behalf.
+Some of the cookies used by Lions Festivals websites are set by us, and some are set by third parties who are delivering services on our behalf.
 Most web browsers automatically accept cookies but, if you prefer, you can change your browser to prevent that or to notify you each time a cookie is set.
 You can also learn more about cookies by visiting www.allaboutcookies.org which includes additional useful information on cookies and how to block cookies using different types of browser.
-Please note however, that by blocking or deleting cookies used on an Emap website(s) you may not be able to take full advantage of the website(s) if you do so.
+Please note however, that by blocking or deleting cookies used on a Lions Festivals website(s) you may not be able to take full advantage of the website(s) if you do so.

 (a) Name: SESSIONTOKEN